miacadsby1/hr-planning-sim/README.md

 - Replacement chart and promotion flows (fill vacancies internally).
 - Better applicant generation limited to **current vacancies** only.
 - Instructor view & export of final scores.

-## Saving your work

-All changes save to **localStorage** in the browser.
-In StackBlitz/Replit, sign in to save across devices and push to GitHub.
-You can also **Download** your project as a ZIP any time.

-## License

-Do whatever you want.
-This is a teaching scaffold.